mycsphd/mycsphd.github.io/_drafts/ms-vs-phd.md

 pictures](http://matt.might.net/articles/phd-school-in-pictures/).

-### What do I Do After I Graduate?
+### What Do I Do After I Graduate?

-Any of a great many things, including a few jobs that almost always require a Ph.D.: being a professor and being a professional researcher industry.
+Any of a great many things, including a few jobs that almost always require a Ph.D.: being a professor and being a professional researcher in industry.

-Ph.D.s are qualified for a wide range of technology jobs, including all of those that you could get with a masters degree.
+Ph.D.s are qualified for a wide range of tech jobs, including all of those that you could get with a masters degree.
 However, you'll have more experience than someone with a fresh master's degree, better communication skills, a deeper knowledge of computing, and a better ability to see the big